truenas/python-aiohttp/docs/streams.rst

    :param bytes data: data to push back into the stream.

-   .. warning:: The method doesn't wake up waiters.
+   .. warning:: The method does not wake up waiters.

       E.g. :meth:`~StreamReader.read()` will not be resumed.